Fundamental breach: Background – the law of deviation

 The origins of the idea of fundamental breach may be traced to early cases on the doctrine of deviation.
 In Davis v.
 Garrett Tindal C.J. stated that a carrier's deviation from the agreed voyage route amounted also to a deviation from the terms of the contract, including its exceptions or limitation clauses provided by such a contract.
 This view was adopted in the leading cases of Leduc v Ward (1888) and Glynn v Margetson (1893).

 In Leduc v Ward, a vessel bound from Fiume (modern day Rijeka) to Dunkirk headed instead towards Glasgow, sinking in a storm in the Clyde estuary.
 The court held that even though the shipper may have known of the planned deviation, the parol evidence rule meant that the route described in the bill of lading was conclusive, and that the deviation was actionable, preventing the carrier from invoking the protection of the "perils of the sea" exemption.

-Similarly, in Glynn v Margetson, a vessel carrying Seville oranges from Malaga to Liverpool deviated from the agreed route, by heading first to Burriana (near Valencia).
+Similarly, in Glynn v Margetson, a vessel carrying Seville oranges from Málaga to Liverpool deviated from the agreed route, by heading first to Burriana (near Valencia).
 This deviation caused delay and deterioration of the perishable cargo.
 The carrier relied on a 'liberty clause' in the bill of lading which purported to allow the vessel 'liberty to visit any port in any order'.
-In the House of Lords, Lord Herschell LC declared the liberty clause to be an exemption clause in disguise, adding "the main object of this bill of lading is the carriage of oranges from Malaga to Liverpool".
+In the House of Lords, Lord Herschell LC declared the liberty clause to be an exemption clause in disguise, adding "the main object of this bill of lading is the carriage of oranges from Málaga to Liverpool".
 He thus established the "main purpose rule", holding that no exclusion clause would be allowed to cut into the main purpose of any contract.

 Tate & Lyle v Hain Steamship Company was a further deviation case following this approach.